rscherrer/correct_cpp_is_perfect/README.md

 }
 ```

+ * You may start from scratch if you think that is simpler
  * The code has a too high cyclomatic complexity.
 Simplify it.
 See [how to lower cyclomatic complexity](https://github.com/richelbilderbeek/correct_cpp/blob/master/lower_cyclomatic_complexity.md).
    Tips:
      * the comments tell what is happening, create functions with those names